Jim Saleam: Australia First Party

 Saleam was the Secretary of the Sydney branch of the Australia First Party (AFP) between 2002 and 2007, when he became its chairman, and sought to re-establish the party.
 In July 2009, he announced that it had reached its target of 500 members and was registering the New South Wales branch party with the Australian Electoral Commission (AEC).
 The party was reregistered in mid-2010, in time to contest the 2010 federal election.

 AFP contested the 2013 federal election, Saleam standing in the seat of Cook on a platform to end refugee intakes, running against Scott Morrison.
 He received 617 votes, or 0.67% of the vote.

 On 14 July 2015, the AEC deregistered the AFP due to its failure to demonstrate the required number of members.
 It was reregistered on 1 March 2016 as "Australia First Party (NSW) Incorporated".

 Saleam stood at the 2016 federal election in the seat of Lindsay and received 1068 votes or 1.2% of the vote.
 He stood for AFP in the 2018 Longman by-election, receiving 709 votes or 0.8% of the vote.

 Saleam stood in the seat of Cootamundra, New South Wales, in the 2017 by-election as an independent, though still a member of Australia First, as the party is not registered for state elections.
 He received 453 votes, 1% of the total.
 He again stood in the seat at the 2019 New South Wales state election as an independent, receiving 0.95% of the vote.
 Saleam's platform included the reintroduction of the White Australia policy and opposition to Chinese immigration.

+Saleam stood at the 2019 federal election and the 2025 federal election in the seat of Lindsay and received 1,372 votes or 1.41% of the vote in 2019 and 1,103 or 1.13% of the vote in 2025.